tschikarski/shibboleth/Documentation/Administration/Prerequisites/Index.rst

 		...

 Explanation: Force SSL.
 Do this unless you exactly know why you don't want it to do.
 Be aware that you need a special Shibboleth configuration to allow insecure connections.
 Take care of all security implications!
+See https://wiki.cam.ac.uk/raven/SSL,_certificates_and_security_with_Shibboleth

 ::